 Welcome to the Albion College Geology Field Camp alumni newsletter!
 Thanks to everyone who sent in news.
-Everything is posted in one of the categories to the right of this column.
-The posts have been reorganized to put all the news from a single class together.
-If you would like to add to this, you may either post your news as a comment to the appropriate category on the right, or email it to me at Blincoln@albion.edu and I will post it for you.
-We’ve begun to add photo pages (located by clicking on the appropriate headings above) for each class year, for faculty news, and for the places we’ve stayed, but have a lot of work yet to do.
-I hope to have all the picture pages completed in the next few months.
+The links to class news can be found on the picture pages.
+Just click on the decade (above), then on the drop-down box choose your year.
+If you would like to add to this, you may either post your news as a comment, or email it to me at Blincoln@albion.edu and I will post it for you.
+Some class years still don’t have many pictures, but I’m hoping to get those posted soon.
 Any pictures you’d like to send in are also very welcome!

 It has been a lot of fun collecting the news, and I’d encourage you to browse more widely than just your own class.
 I think you’ll be struck by all the common experiences.
 Many of you are in the Pacific Northwest, especially in Portland and Seattle, and there are also groups of you around the Chesapeake Bay and in New Orleans.
 The variety of careers is truly impressive!.